billhennessy/hennessysview2020/content/posts/2020/holy-mass-for-4th-sunday-of-lent.md

 {{< video "238455303998922" >}}

 You will see why I fell in love with the Oratory of Ss.
 Gregory and Augustine.
+You can [Like their Facebook page to keep track of future livestreamed Masses here](https://www.facebook.com/OratorySsGregoryAugustine/).

+Deo gratias